byui-cse/cse251-course/week04/prepare.md

 On the left side of the figure below, this process has the main thread running.
 This thread has full access to data, files, registers and stack - the whole program.

 The right hand side of the figure shows three threads running in a process.
 One of the threads is the main thread.
 Note that they all share the common data and files of the process.
 However, each thread has their own registers and stack.
-This means that is a thread creates a local variable, that variable is not shared with another other thread.
+This means that when a thread creates a local variable, that variable is not shared with another other threads.

 Global variables are shared with each thread.
 Although, we don't like to use global variables, they are sometimes used in multi-threaded and multi-processor programs.
 They will be used sparingly in the course.